|

-they want and thus it is a haven not only for
+they want.
+Thus it is a haven not only for

 birds but for birdwatchers too who arrive in